Soy sauce: Hawaiian

+Soy sauce is a ubiquitous condiment and ingredient in many dishes in Hawaiian cuisine, where it is commonly known by its Japanese name shōyu by locals.
+Aloha Shoyu is a soy sauce manufacturer in Hawaii that produces a popular soy sauce whose flavor is more delicate and somewhat sweeter compared to other more well-known soy sauces.

 Indonesian

 In Indonesia, soy sauce is known as kecap (old spelling: ketjap), which is a catch-all term for fermented sauces, and cognate to the English word "ketchup".
 The most popular type of soy sauce in Indonesian cuisine is kecap manis or sweet soy sauce.
 The term kecap is also used to describe other condiments and sauces of a similar appearance, such as kecap ikan (fish sauce) and kecap Inggris (worcestershire sauce; lit.
 "English sauce" or "England sauce").
 Three common varieties of soy-based kecap exist in Indonesian cuisine, used either as ingredients or condiments: